hackforla/tdm-calculator/README.md

 # Contact info

-Include at least one way (or more, if possible) to reach your team with questions or comments.
+Please use the tdm-calculator slack channel to communicate with the whole project team, or direct-messages through slack for communication with individuals.

 If you have any questions or comments, feel free to reach out to:
 Hack For LA